 Do you like cricket, and do you also like to play a free sport flash game online?
 Then you will love to play this free online game.
 Here you get to test your batting skills as you aim for the targets in a practice cricket session!
 Have Fun!

-Your screen is to small to play this free online game.
+Your screen is to small to play this free web game.

 Hit the ball: Use the mouse to control the movement of the bat.
 When the ball is near, swing the bat, and try to hit the ball in the direction of one of the markers.
-The flash game is over when the ball hits the stumps or the yellow-and-black zones.
+The fun flash game is over when the ball hits the stumps or the yellow-and-black zones.

 Cricket is a unique game where in addition to the laws, the players have to abide by the "Spirit of the Game".
 The standard of sportsmanship has historically been considered so high that the phrase "it's just not cricket" was coined in the 19th century to describe unfair or underhanded behaviour in any walk of life.
 In the last few decades though, cricket has become increasingly fast-paced and competitive, increasing the use of appealing and sledging, although players are still expected to abide by the umpires' rulings without argument, and for the most part they do.